 Every professional cook or chef carries their own personal peppermill.
-Try the Peugeot Pepper Mill 8.5 inch – Chocolate.
-This is the exact peppermill I use at home almost every day.
+I use a Peugeot peppermill at home almost every day.

 Store all or your spices in a cool, dark. dry place in an airtight container.
 Oxygen, heat, and light are the enemy of spices.
 After using a spice make sure the lid is replaced and make a tight seal.

 I love freshly grated nutmeg.
 Especially in cream-based sauces, gravies and grits.
-Buy a good grater and zester and it will do a lot of different things for you and last a long time.
-I use the Microplane 46620 Premium Classic Series Zester Grater, 18/8, Yelow.
+Buy a good grater and zester like Microplane It does a lot of different things for you and lasts a long time.
 It’s not just for spices.
 You can grate citrus zest, ginger, hard cheeses and it comes in multiple colors.